Kevin Spacey's accuser describes the Oscar-winning actor as a 'slippery, snaky' predator to avoid

-LONDON (AP) — One of actor Kevin Spacey 's accusers described the Oscar-winner in court Monday as a "slippery, snaky" predator who good-looking, young men were warned to avoid.
+LONDON (AP) — One of Kevin Spacey 's accusers described the Oscar-winning actor in a London court Monday as a "slippery, snaky" predator whom good-looking young men were warned to avoid.

-The man, who worked with the American actor when he came to the Old Vic Theatre in London in the early 2000s, said Spacey told him he could introduce him to Hollywood stars.
-But the man said that word around the playhouse was that he should be careful around Spacey.
+The man, who worked with Spacey when he came to the British capital's Old Vic Theatre in the early 2000s, said the American actor offered to introduce him to Hollywood stars.
+But the man said the word around the playhouse was that he should be careful around Spacey.

 "It was well known he was up to no good," the man said in a video of his police interview played for jurors in Spacey's sexual assault trial.
 "He was almost right from the get-go grooming me."